kevinbenningshof/kevinbenningshof.github.io/content/blog/00005-windows-laps.md

 ### Configure the LAPS permissions ###

 The managed device needs to be granted permission to update its password and make it visible within Active Directory.
 This action is performed by setting inheritable permissions on the **Organizational Unit (OU)** the device is located in.
-The **Set-LapsADComputerSelfPermission** is used for this purpose, for example:
+The **Set-LapsADComputerSelfPermission** is used for this purpose.

 Within my environment, there are several OU's present for the seperation of services.
 ![](/images/00005-windows-laps/laps-permissions-01.png)